 - Responsible for team administration as the primary Team Leader.

-- Performed extensive fact finding and research maintaining state of the art training program in a highly specialized field.
+- Perform extensive fact finding and research maintaining state of the art training program.

-- Assigned as Officer-in-Charge of training venue managing over 300 personnel
+- Officer-in-Charge of training venues managing over 300 personnel.

 Since joining the Bond Law Office in 2012 as a Bankruptcy Paralegal, he primarily handles the pre and post-petition aspects of bankruptcy cases in addition to lending support within the firm.
 Kent is a member of St. James Missionary Baptist Church and is active in the Music and Arts Ministry as it’s percussionist, the Men's Sunday school and the Men’s Male Chorus.
 A resident of Fayetteville, AR since 2005 and a native of New Orleans, Louisiana, Kent is a former member of the United States Marine Corps Reserve.
 He is currently a Senior Political Science major at the University of Arkansas and hopes to enter its Law School after graduation.
 Kent is the father of a beautiful daughter and only child, Jessica, who is also a native of and lives in New Orleans, Louisiana.
 She is completing her junior year as a Business and Marketing Major at the University of New Orleans.